 Configure inputs and outputs for your states

 Each state makes a decision or performs an action based on input that it receives.
 In most cases, it then passes output to other states.
-In Workflow Studio, you can configure how a state filters and manipulates its input and output data in the Input and Output tabs of the Form panel.
+In Workflow Studio, you can configure how a state filters and manipulates its input and output data in the Input and Output tabs of the Inspector panel.
 Use the Info links to access contextual help when configuring inputs and outputs.

 For detailed information about how Step Functions processes input and output, see Input and Output Processing in Step Functions.